eliostvs/tomate-exec-plugin/README.md

 #### Added

-- Using new session/task API
+- Change the plugin description

 ### 0.1.0